OkiStuff/minigfx/examples/README.md

 The makefile has a modifiable value: SRC.

 Simply enough, specify what file you wish to compile, and there you go.
-The final application will have a name: `minigfx-compiled`

 ```
-$ make SRC=window.c
+$ make SRC=window
 ```